In this guide you'll learn the key concepts of working with PYLON for LinkedIn Engagement Insights.

 Article details include the title, summary, domain and url of the content, all of which you can use in your analysis.

-Named entities are extracted from the articles that are shared or engaged with.
-These entities allow you to analyze what topics and entities are popular.
+Concepts (also called named entities) are extracted from the articles that are shared or engaged with.

 Companies that are mentioned in posts and articles are extracted for analysis.